19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Die Rolling Mechanics/Advantage.md

 # Advantage

-Advantage is granted in certain circumstances when a d20 is rolled.

-When you have advantage, you may roll two d20s and use the highest result.
+Advantage means that you roll a die twice and use the higher result.